-I work as a full-time wedding photographer, based in northern New Jersey.
+I work as a full-time wedding photographer, based in northern NJ.

 I also photograph weddings in Manhattan, New York; Connecticut and Pennsylvania.